Changing lives through music and art!

-We aim to provide accessible music therapy programs for people of all ages and abilities.
+We aim to provide accessible music therapy programs, art therapy programs, and music tuition for people of all ages and abilities.

-We love to talk about music therapy and share our knowledge.
-We are advocators for the benefits of music therapy and endeavour to educate the community about music therapy.
+We love to talk about music and art therapy and share our knowledge.
+We are advocators for the benefits of music and art therapy and endeavour to educate the community about music and art therapy.

 To bring joy into people’s lives, to create meaningful connections between people and to help people know their worth and reach their potential – through music.

 It is a research-based practice and profession by a university-trained professional who is registered with the Australian Music Therapy Association Inc.

 Registered music therapists (RMT) draw on an extensive body of research and are bound by a code of ethics that informs their practice.”